minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

 <US_DRIVER_LICENSE_11>: AB123456C
 ```

-By following this process, we ensure that no PII is sent to the external LLM service, while still leveraging its capabilities to process and summarize the information.
+Follow this process to ensure no PII is sent to external LLMs, yet still leverage their capabilities for processing and summarizing information.

-Remember, while this implementation provides a strong foundation for privacy-preserving AI integration, it's crucial to thoroughly test and validate the system with your specific use cases and data types.
-Always consult with legal and compliance teams to ensure adherence to relevant privacy regulations.
+Ensure thorough testing and validation with your use cases.
+Consult legal teams for compliance with privacy regulations.